-2019 held no lack of headlines trumpeting the fall of evangelical personalities.
-Multiple popular, influential, well-loved, and much-followed leaders in Christian circles made national news with their public distancing from the church and Christianity.
-It’s only natural to ask “how did this happen?”
-This passage in Hebrews helps us answer that question, admonishing us to be aware there is a pernicious heart condition that becomes evident in time— that of an evil, unbelieving heart.
-Scripture warns that within the church not everyone who outwardly appears to be a Christian is actually believing the Gospel.
-This is a call to each one of us to examine ourselves (2 Corinthians 13:5).
-Do we have only “head-knowledge” of the Gospel, or are we truly and fully trusting in Jesus?
-His sufficiency?
-Am I trusting in my good works or in His grace?
+Recent years have had no lack of headlines about the fall of evangelical personalities.
+M It’s only natural to ask “how did this happen?”
+This Hebrews passage helps us answer that question.
+It alerts us to a pernicious heart condition.
+Scripture warns that within the church not everyone who outwardly appears to be a Christian is actually believing the gospel.
+This is a call to examine ourselves (2 Corinthians 13:5).
+Do we merely have “head-knowledge” of the gospel, or are we truly and fully trusting in Jesus and His sufficiency?
+Are we trusting in our good works or in His grace?

 A Warning and Instruction

-The author of the letter to the Hebrews is concerned for his audience that the pressures of persecution and unconfessed sin may lead them to become hardened to the deceitfulness of sin.
-This is why he insists that they “take care”—take heed in the language of King James.
-He knows the risks they—and we—face, and he is passionate for them to not be among those who reject the living God, rather those who fully trust in Christ, our High Priest who has promised perseverance in the faith.
+The author of Hebrews is concerned that the pressures of persecution and unconfessed sin may harden believers to the deceitfulness of sin.
+This is why he insists they “take care.”
+He knows the risks they—and we—face, and he is passionate for them not to be among those who reject the living God.
+He wants them to be fully trusting in Christ.

-What happened in 2019 is no anomaly.
-Scripture is full of accounts of disastrous disobedience, not so that we can observe how far we’ve come, or how much better we are than those forgetful Israelites, but shockingly, so that we won’t be just like them and do what they did.
-It’s easy to spot their patterns of rebellion; to read about their grumbling in the desert and marvel at how quickly they forgot God’s faithfulness.
+Recent headlines are no anomaly.
+Scripture is full of accounts of disastrous disobedience, not so that we can observe how far we’ve come, or how much better we are, but so that we won’t be just like them and do what they did.
+It’s easy to spot the Israelites' patterns of rebellion; to read about their grumbling in the desert and marvel at how quickly they forgot God’s faithfulness.
 But we are prone to do the same thing.
-We are more like the Israelites than we care to admit.
-God doesn’t give us room to deny it.
-He tells us in His Word why all of their failures were written down: “for our instruction” (1 Corinthians 10:1-11).
+God tells us in His Word that their stories were written down: “for our instruction” (1 Corinthians 10:1-11).

 Paul tells us in 1 Corinthians 10:12-13 to take their example to heart: